plone/plone.restapi/docs/source/transactions.md

 The `@transactions` endpoint expose transactions that have been made through the Plone website.
 Each change through the plone website is listed.
-It also allows to revert transactions so that previous version of the website can be achievable.
+It also allows to revert transactions so that the Plone website can be reverted to a previous state.

 ## Listing the Transactions of a Content Object